Pontifical Commission Ecclesia Dei: 2018

 The commission granted permission for some communities under its direction to use the liturgical forms for the services of Holy Week as they existed before the reforms of 1955 on an experimental basis for three years beginning in 2018.

 Suppression (2019)

 Pope Francis suppressed the commission and merged its responsibilities into the Congregation for the Doctrine of the Faith on 17 January 2019, and the Holy See Press Office published his decree on 19 January.
 He said that the outstanding issues were "of a doctrinal nature" and that a special within the CDF would take on the commission's responsibilities.

-A Vatican source said Francis' action represented "a normalization of the ecclesiastical status of traditionalist communities in the Pius X ambit which many years ago were reconciled with the See of Peter, as well as those celebrating the extraordinary form".
+A Vatican source said Francis's action represented "a normalization of the ecclesiastical status of traditionalist communities in the Pius X ambit which many years ago were reconciled with the See of Peter, as well as those celebrating the extraordinary form".
 He characterized the suppression as a "mundane" reorganization that recognized how much the commission had achieved in establishing traditional communities within the Church.